 First, we should define feminism, since the term can have different meanings for different people.
 Basically, feminism is a philosophy that advocates equal rights for women and men—socially, politically, economically, and in other ways.
 Early feminists fought for and won suffrage for women.
 Today’s feminism goes further than demanding equal treatment of men and women, however.
-Modern feminists fight for language equality (saying “chairperson” instead of “chairman,” even if the person in question is male) and gender equality (redefining femininity and masculinity).
-The more radical feminists actively seek to overthrow any vestige of male dominance in society, to the point of opposing the biblical roles of husbands and wives, defending abortion on demand, and promoting lesbianism.
+Modern feminists fight for abortion on demand, language equality (insisting on saying “chairperson” instead of “chairman,” for example), and the blurring of gender lines.
+The more radical feminists actively seek to overthrow any vestige of male dominance in society, oppose the biblical roles of husbands and wives, and promote lesbianism.
 Radical feminists deny there is any difference between men and women, teaching that any perceived differences between the sexes are due solely to social conditioning.

 What then should be a Christian’s view of feminism?
-A believing woman, who is seeking to obey God and walk in peace and grace, should remember that she has equal access to all spiritual blessings in Christ.
+A believing woman who is seeking to obey God and walk in peace and grace should remember that she has equal access to all spiritual blessings in Christ.
 “There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus” (Galatians 3:28).
 A believing woman should not allow herself to be used as a pawn in the worldly agenda of the feminist movement.
-Men and women have a God-given privilege to fulfill the plan He has set for us.
-Rebellion against that plan and the arrogance that seeks to put self above God’s Word bring difficult consequences.
-We see those consequences in the destruction of the relationship between husbands and wives, the destruction of the family, and the loss of respect for human life.
+A believing man should uphold the nuclear family as the biblical model for society, promote true Christian values, and (if he’s married) honor and cherish his wife and take responsibility for protecting and providing for his family.
+Both men and women have a God-given privilege to fulfill the plan He has set for us.
+Rebellion against that plan and the arrogance that seeks to put self above God’s Word brings difficult consequences.
+We see those consequences in damaged relationships between husbands and wives, the destruction of the family, and the loss of respect for human life.